 GIA DIAMOND COLOR SCALE

-While there are differences in color between D, E, and F diamonds, they can be detected only by a gemologist in side-by-side comparisons will be able to see it.
-Rarely by the untrained eye.
+While there are differences in color between D, E, and F diamonds, a gemologist in side-by-side comparisons will be able to see it.
+Rarely by the untrained eye, it will be visible.
 D-F diamonds should only be set in white gold/platinum.
 Yellow gold reflects color, negating the diamond’s colorless effect.

-While containing traces of color, G-J diamonds are suitable for a platinum or white gold setting, which would normally betray any hint of color in a diamond.
+While containing traces of color, G-J diamonds are suitable for platinum or white gold setting, which would normally betray any hint of color in a diamond.
 Because I-J diamonds are more common than the higher grades, they tend to be a great value.
 An I-J diamond may retail for half the price of a D diamond.
 Within the G-J range, price tends to increase 10-20% between each diamond grade.